An algebraic geometry of paths via the iterated-integrals signature: Outlook

 Another possibility is to look at log-projective varieties.
 That is varieties $\mathcal{V}(I)$ for $I$ an ideal generated by tensors which are homogeneous shuffle polynomials in the coordinates of the first kind.
-These are exactly the varieties such that for any path $X$ in them, all $\check{X}^{\conc r}$ for $r\in\mathbb{R}$ admissable are contained.
+These are exactly the varieties such that for any path $X$ in them, all $\check{X}^{\sqcup r}$ for $r\in\mathbb{R}$ admissable are contained.
+Log-projective path space is given by all log-projective 'lines' $\{Z\treelike X^{\sqcup r}|r\in\R\text{ admissible}\}$.

 Finally, it seems fitting to also understand the family of halfshuffle varieties as a form of projective varieties.
-The halfshuffle projective path space is then given by all $\pathsin{M}$ which are one-dimensional countably indecomposable varieties such that there is no family $(M_i)_i$ of generalized point varieties $M_i\subsetneq M$ with $M=\bigcup_i M_i$.
+The halfshuffle projective path space is then given by the set of all halfshuffle varieties which do not contain a strict halfshuffle subvariety.
+We conjecture that all these minimal halfshuffle varieties are of the form $\pathsin{M}$ and one dimensional.